dianaveronez/Diana_CLIM680_project/README.md

 > Precipitation Data
-The data used in this study was Global Precipitation Climatology Project (GPCP).
+The Precipitation data can be obtained from the Global Precipitation Climatology Project (GPCP).
 - Date: 	1979-01-01 00:00:00 UTC - 2021-12-01 00:00:00 UTC.
 This study focuses on the dataset spans from 2020 to 2018.
 - Model:	GPCP - Global Precipitation Climatology Project,  Monthly Precipitation Data.